Watermarks¶

 maxDelay: 60s # Optional, defaults to "0s".

-Watermark API¶
+Watermark API

-When processing data in User Defined Functions, you can get the current watermark through an API.
+When processing data in user-defined functions, you can get the current watermark through an API.
 Watermark API is supported in all our client SDKs.

-Example Golang¶
+Example Golang

 // Go

-_ = data.EventTime() // Event time
+_ = d.EventTime() // Event time

-_ = data.Watermark() // Watermark
+_ = d.Watermark() // Watermark

 ... ...